Spyros Pomonis: Later career

-In the summer of 1973, he left AEK and played for a season at Ethnikos Piraeus, where he ended his career as a professional footballer.
-In the summer of 1974 he was transferred to the team of Saronikos, as a veteran he competed in the amateur local championship of Piraeus.
+In the summer of 1973, he was released from AEK and played for a season at Ethnikos Piraeus, where he ended his career as a professional footballer.
+In the summer of 1974 he was transferred to Saronikos as a veteran and competed in the amateur local championship of Piraeus.

 International career

 Pomonis played with Greece U19 in the 1962 UEFA European Under-18 Championship.
 He also played with the Olympic team on 8 April 1964, in an impressive 4–1 home win over Great Britain for the pre-Olympic tournament ahead of the 1964 Summer Olympics.

-He also had 4 caps with Greece scoring once.
+Pomonis also had 4 caps with Greece, scoring once.
 On 4 March 1972 he scored his only goal at the 55th minute of a friendly match against Italy at Karaiskakis Stadium in a 2–1 win, when after a corner execution by Domazos, Antoniadis with a header laid the ball to him who scored.

 Managerial career

-Completing his football career, Pomonis involved with coaching and in particular with infrastructure departments, starting at AO Pera Club.
-He was in 1987 season on the bench of APS Zakynthos for a season.
-The chronic pathogenicity of Greek football and the foreign situations that prevail in it even in the small sections of the teams disappointed him to such an extent that he gave up any involvement in football.
+After finishing his career as a footballer, Pomonis was involved with coaching and in particular with infrastructure departments, starting at AO Pera Club.
+In 1987 he took over the bench of APS Zakynthos for a season.
+The chronic pathogenicity of Greek football and the situations that prevailed even in the youth sections of its clubs, disappointed him to an extent that he gave up any involvement in football.

 Personal life

-Pomonis had always remained a member of the Veterans Association of AEK Athens and was almost always present at their events.
+Pomonis worked at the PPC, while he was playing for AEK.
+He was a member of the Veterans Association of AEK Athens and was consistently present at their events.
 He died on 28 July 2020 after long-term health problems.